ctffarley/Flask-API-Test/README.md

 the packages in `requirements.txt`.
 Store the name of your virtual environment in the `.env` file as `VENV_NAME`.

+Enter the virtual environment and run `_install_requirements` to install the necessary dependencies.

 ### Postgres Setup
 Specify the postgres configuration such as IP/domain, port, user, password, etc. in `.env`.